This page talks about our greenhouse building. It gives details on a greenhouse we recently built.

 Other than growing stuff, out next big project is getting our retail store moved out here from San Antonio.

 Well this greenhouse did not last very long.
 The 3/4 PVC did not hold up very well in this case.
 I put too much weight on the support truss.
 I also did not put enough cross supports in it.
-So we built a new greenhouse.
-Click here to see it.
+So we built a new greenhouse just before spring of 2021.